SebastianReyes2005/LinearAlgebraProject/Linear Project 2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 **By Sam Lu and Sebastian Reyes**

 # General Introduction

 This project analyzes stock and bond behavior via data from the SPDR S&P 500 ETF Trust (SPY) and the iShares 20+ Year Treasury Bond ETF (TLT), respectively.
 We utilized data ranging from December 2004 to April 2025.

 There were two main questions this project hoped to investigate.
 Firstly, we aimed to learn whether Markov chains may be used to model short term and/or long-term stock market behavior.
 Secondly, we aimed to learn whether fitting a polynomial via least-squares approximation to stock market data could provide insights into behavior not observable from raw data.

 At its core, our project researched overnight movements in the stock market, in which a given stock's price when the market opens is higher or lower than its previous closing price.
 We chose to investigate the relationship between overnight movement in the SPY index and the TLT index.

 # Markov Chains: Introduction

 A ***Markov chain*** is defined as an evolving system comprising of a sequence of ***stages*** where each stage is in one of a finite number of ***states***, and where the state of a given stage is only dependent on the state of the stage immediately before it.
 To phrase it differently, the Markov property--one of the defining features of a Markov chain--states that $P(X_{t+1} = s_j \mid X_t = s_i)$, or that the probability of a given state $X$ at time $t+1$ is only dependent on the given state X at time $t$.
 This probability is known as a ***transition probability***.

 ***Stochastic matrices***, also commonly known as ***probability matrices***, are mathematical tools which may be used to represent Markov chains.
 They are square matrices of dimension $n$, where $n$ is the number of possible states in the system.
 Each column represents a current state $j$, and each row represents a subsequent state $i$.
 The entries of a stochastic matrix $P_{ij}$ are the transition probabilities corresponding to each state combination.
 An example stochastic matrix is displayed in **Figure A**, in which the entry $P_{12}$ indicates that given a current state of 2, there is a probability of 0.4 (or 40%) that the next state will be 1.
 This gives rise to a key property of stochastic matrices: $\sum_{i} P_{ij} = 1 \; \text{for all } j$.
 In other words, the sum of each column must be equal to 1, as there must be a 100% chance that stage $t+1$ is in one of the $n$ possible finite states, regardless of the state at stage $t$.

-**Figure A:**
+**Figure A:** $$
-$$
 P =
 \begin{bmatrix}
 0.7 & 0.4 \\